Azure/AppConfiguration/releaseNotes/AzureAppConfigurationProviderPython.md

 ### Enhancement

-* Updated the reterival of configuration settings from provider to be more efficient.
+* Improved the performance of configuration loading time.

 ## 1.1.0 - January 29, 2024